Cyber Risks and Hacking Threats to Self-Driving Car

 1. Hackers access a car's electronic control unit.

-2. They inject incorrect code into the unit.
+2. They inject incorrect or malicious code into the unit.

-3. The car malfunctions and improperly brakes, moves in an unexpected direction, runs into objects or people, stops in the middle of the road or is taken over by a malicious person.
+3. The car malfunctions and may brake improperly, move unexpectedly, collide with objects or people, stop in the middle of the road, or be taken over by a malicious actor.

 Solutions to Self-Driving Car Cyber Risks and Hack Threats

-Manufacturers, researchers and security specialists take cyber risks and hack threats seriously.
-They're working hard to overcome the obstacles and make self-driving cars safer for everyone.
+Manufacturers, researchers and security specialists take cyber risks seriously and are working to make self-driving cars safer for everyone.

-One example is the Automotive Information Sharing and Analysis Center (Auto-ISAC).
-Manufacturers share threat data that's used to correct components, networks and systems, reducing cyber risks and threats to self-driving cars.
+One example is the Automotive Information Sharing and Analysis Center (Auto-ISAC), where manufacturers share threat data used to harden components, networks and systems to reduce cyber risks.

 Need insurance for You, Your Family or Your Business?